Please take a look below for a list of troubleshooting topics and frequently asked questions.

 By default, only your recent messages and files will be downloaded.
-If you would like to fine-tune which messages are selected, select “Advanced" on the next screen.
+If you would like to fine-tune which messages are selected, select “Advanced” in the prompt dialog.

 In order to run AirMessage Server, you will need a Mac computer running OS X 10.10 Yosemite or above.